dotnet/ai-samples/src/build-2024/docs/Exercise/06 Modifying Kernel Behavior with Dependency Injection.md

       ```

 1. Add the following code after `builder.Services.AddLogging(b => b.AddConsole().SetMinimumLevel(LogLevel.Trace));`
- which modifies the kernel behavior by injecting services into it.
+ which modifies the kernel behavior by injecting services into it and suppress warning.

       ```csharp
       builder.Services.ConfigureHttpClientDefaults(b =>